4bcx/esht/README.md

 - [x] Detect and remove unnecessary leading and trailing white spaces
 - [x] Refactor and organize the existing code
 - [x] Use trap to indicate incomplete output
+- [ ] Add `-x` option to automatically execute the generated script
 - [ ] Write more test inputs to detect edge cases
 - [ ] Write proper documentation